 Healthcare coverage is critical to your finances as well as your health.
 Even if you are healthy now, an accident or sudden health issue could put both your well-being and your finances in jeopardy.
-In addition, if you do not maintain your medical coverage, you may be required to pay a penalty on your tax returns.
+That’s why right now is healthcare crunch time!

-Healthcare open enrollment is here and over the next few weeks, you will likely have to make some very important decisions regarding your medical insurance coverage for 2016.
+Healthcare open enrollment is here and over the next few weeks, you will likely have to make some very important decisions regarding your medical insurance coverage for 2021.
 Whether it’s your healthcare insurance options from your employer or union, your Medicare choices, or your Affordable Care Act options known as “Obamacare”, the decisions you make now will have a significant impact on how much your healthcare costs will be in the next year.
 Obamacare, under siege for the past several years, has protected millions of Americans and doesn’t appear to be going anywhere soon.

-Around this time each year, open enrollment allows you to make choices about your medical insurance coverage without having a “qualifying event” such as losing your existing coverage, getting married or divorced, starting or leaving a job, etc. But for many of us, these decisions can be confusing.
+Around this time each year, open enrollment allows you to make choices about your medical insurance coverage without having a “qualifying event”.
+Such events include losing your existing coverage, getting married or divorced, starting or leaving a job, etc. But for many of us, these coverage decisions can be confusing.
 So how do you know if you’re choosing the right plan?

 How to Compare Plans

 When you compare plans to find the best one for your situation, there are a number of things you’ll need to look at:

 - Monthly Premium: how much you pay for the coverage itself, some plans (such as some Medicare Advantage plans) have no premiums at all!

 - Deductible: how much you pay for your care out of pocket before the coverage begins, there may be separate deductibles for medical treatment and prescription drugs, there are high deductible health plans (HDHP) which allow you to take advantage of a pre-tax health savings account (HSA)

 - Co-Pay: a set amount you pay each time you see a provider (a doctor, hospital, or lab for example) or purchase a prescription